Miriam Camp

 Miriam Camps (née Camp) (1916–1994) was an economist, author and State Department official.

 Family life and education

 Miriam Camp was born in Lynn, Massachusetts in 1916, the daughter of Professor Burton Howard Camp and Rachel Caroline Rice.
 Her maternal grandparents were the Reverend Charles Francis Rice and Miriam Owen Jacobs.
 She was educated at Mount Holyoke College (graduated 1937) and Bryn Mawr College (graduated with a master's degree in 1938).

-In 1954, she married the classicist William Camps.
+In 1954, she married the English classicist William Camps.

 She was awarded an honorary degree from Mount Holyoke College in 1959 and became a fellow of Wolfson College, Cambridge.

 She died of lung cancer in Cambridgeshire on December 30, 1994.